 But Robinson wasn't finished.
 His disagreement with Robeson and his own loyalty to the U.S. "doesn't mean that we're going to stop fighting race discrimination in this country until we've got it all licked," he said.
 "It means that we're going to fight all the harder because our stake in the future is so big.
 We can win our fight without the communists and we don't want their help."
 Robinson also carefully drew a distinction between the fight against racial discrimination and communist ideology: "the fact that it is a communist who denounces injustice in the courts, police brutality, and lynching when it happens doesn't change the truth of his charges," and pointed out that racial discrimination is not "a creation of communist imagination."

 Regardless of some of the nuances of his testimony, anti-communist conservatives applauded Robinson's appearance.
 Rep. Bernard W. "Pat" Kearney of New York was so pleased with them that he recommended that the Veterans of Foreign Wars honor Robinson with a gold medal for good citizenship.
 The baseball star had demonstrated that he was "a real American citizen," Kearney told a reporter.

 Not everyone had the same view.
 The FBI, which maintained a file on Robinson, continued to monitor his activities in the civil rights movement for years after he left baseball, amassing intelligence from informants and gathering coverage about him in African-American newspapers.

 Robinson himself wrote in his memoirs that he regretted his decision to testify and attack Robeson.
-"In those days I had much more faith in the ultimate justice of the American white man than I have today," he wrote in 1995.
+"In those days I had much more faith in the ultimate justice of the American white man than I have today," he wrote.
 "I would reject such an invitation if offered now."